TripleZer000/Bridge-Discord-IRC/README.md

   - npm install nvm
   - (to see all node versions) nvm -list
   - nvm use 16.17.0
-IRC API For Node.js
-  - npm install irc
-Discord API For Node.js
-  - npm install discord.js
-DotEnv For Easue Of Use
+Install dependencies
-  - npm install dotenv
+  - npm install
 ------------------------------------